nikdelgado/Autogen/README.md

 ### Argument Usage

-poetry run python -m autogen -t api -ns api,common::api::abb ./schemas/yaml/ABB8.yaml
+poetry run python -m autogen -t api -ns api,common::api::cpp ./schemas/yaml/sample.yaml

 -t [tpl_dir] is used to specify which specific template directory you would like to use